 Of her experience in the field, she says, “The journey has been wonderful so far.
 From the time I was in college when I used to stitch my own clothes and put together looks for my friends, clothes have always been my passion.
 When I started out, I made many blunders and learnt through trial and error.
 Little did I imagine I would be dressing stars considering I have no formal training in fashion design.
 I am extremely thankful to my tailors with whose help I’ve fine-tuned my skills.”

 About her work in David, she explains, “It is a period film that spans three different decades which means there are three different Davids.
-While Neil’s character is from the 70s, south star Jiiva’s character belongs to the 90s.”
+While Neil’s character is from the 70s, Jiiva’s character belongs to the 90s.”

 Ask her about the creative process in her designing, and she says, “Research is very important.
 I may be the costume designer, but my director is someone who knows what he wants.
 I have to study the characters and the plot well.
 Also, I have my own style of working.
 I read the script and build a background story for it.
 I always ask myself which tailor would be needed, what fabric would suit the person and the character, how much money is at my disposal, what are the innate traits of the person, etc. I create a character and relate that person to someone I know or have heard of in real life and that helps me visualise what must be done.”

-She adds, “For example, for Neil’s look, I went back to my parents’ wedding album and tried to create my father’s look — three piece suit, handlebar moustache, etc. For Jiiva, who plays a musician in the 90s, I had only six hours to put his look together and that involved him trying 10 different costumes.
+She adds, “For example, for Neil’s look, I went back to my parents’ wedding album and tried to create my father’s look – three piece suit, handlebar moustache, etc. For Jiiva, who plays a musician in the 90s, I had only six hours to put his look together and that involved him trying 10 different costumes.
 At first we tried giving him dreadlocks but that didn’t go too well with his look so we stuck with the thin plait as musicians are invariably known for their odd hairstyles.
-He hasn’t pierced his ears so he wore magnetic earrings that would keep falling off so much so we would have bought a 100 of them for him!
+He hasn’t pierced his ears so he wore magnetic earrings that would keep falling off.
+So we would have bought a 100 of them for him!
 But of course, I didn’t want to overdo the grunge.
 Back in the day, musicians would wear loose shirts and so did Jiiva for David.
 Fashioning his look around Kurt Cobain, I even made sure his jeans were shredded around his knees, giving him that relaxed getup.”